belozersky321/PhyloBench/README.md

 Run `blast_ort.py`.
 This script creates the directory "Sequences" with fasta files containing sequences of found orthologous groups.

-Copy the file `stable.py` to the current directory and run `muscle.sh`.
+It takes one argument, which is a short name of the taxonomic set.
+For example, for Actinobacteria you may choose the short name "AC" and run:

+`python2.7 ../Scripts/blast_ort.py AC > blast_ort.log`

+Run `muscle.sh` (if necessary, change the first line of this script).

+`bash ../Scripts/muscle.sh`

-This script creates the directory "Alignments" with fasta files containing alignments of sound orthologous groups.
+This script creates the directory "Alignments" with fasta files containing alignments of found orthologous groups.
 The extension of the names of these files is ".afa".

 Step 4: building the reference tree